sollebac/how_to_read_number_col/README.md

 # how_to_read_number_col
-VersiVersion 1.0
+Version 1.0
-Solo lee el numero de columnas y el numero de lineas que contiene un archivo en fortran
+Solo lee el numero de columnas y el numero de line

 in other compiler  maybe you need to use the option -PEPCF90
 This is free software;.There is NO warranty